YebaiZhao/YebaiZhao.github.io/README.md

 # yebaizhao.github.io
-A test of Github Pages.
+Main page almost done.
 This is the [URL](http://YebaiZhao.github.io)

-Currently the page contains a Adobe Dreamweaver demo page
+Currently the page contains a Adobe Dreamweaver stock picutres.